 Dean Coulson is a strength and conditioning Coach as well as an avid martial artist & qualified self protection instructor (British Combat Association).
 Find out more in books like The Fit Formula, and on his site allroundathlete.com.

 Derek Peruo, CSCS, is the owner of Renaissance Fitness, an exclusive personal training service based in New York City.
-He shares his training philosophy via magazines such as Men's Fitness, Muscle & Fitness, and Men's Health; and in the Renaissance Fitness Newsletter.
+He shares his training philosophy via magazines such as Men's Fitness, Muscle & Fitness, and Men's Health.
+And of course Straight to the Bar.

 Dominic Andriacchi is the owner and author of the Athlete Resource Center, a website designed to help athletes of all ages improve their athletic performance, academics, visibility, and to connect with other athletes.